Here are some links and information that are specific to SCPD students in CS 106B this quarter.

 Use the link below to watch SCPD video recordings of our lectures.
 After clicking this link, you might need to log in using your Stanford SUNetID, then click Computer Science, then Programming Abstractions.
 Then you will need to Agree to the legal terms to see the videos.

 Some of our section leaders are offering online SCPD-only office hours each week.
 The SL will be available for live video chat using Google Hangouts.
-If you are an SCPD student, you should have received information by email regarding how to connect and chat with the section leaders.
+If you are an SCPD student, you should receive information by email at the start of Week 2 regarding how to connect and chat with the section leaders.
 The SLs are available on the following days and times: